 Transparency disclosures on lobbying expenditures

 We are guided by the principle of respecting the independence and integrity of our political interlocutors.
-For this reason, we welcomed the creation of a European lobbying and transparency register from the outset and were one of the first companies to register.
-We support the introduction of a transparency and lobbying register for the German Bundestag and the German government.
-As soon as requirements are defined for Germany, we will publish corresponding information.
+For this reason, we welcomed the creation of the lobbying and transparency registers at European level and in Germany from the outset and accordingly registered as one of the first companies (EU) or on time (on February 28th, 2022 in Germany).

 Lobbying expenditures 2022 in accordance with applicable transparency rules

 |Area covered by reporting requirements||Lobbying expenditure (2022)||Relevant transparency rule detailing legal requirements and respective definition of lobbying expenditures.|

 |Deutsche Telekom AG / German Bundestag and Federal Government||2.660.000 EUR *) ||Act Introducing a Lobbying Register for the Representation of Special Interests vis-à vis the German Bundestag and the Federal Government (Lobbying Register Act – Lobbyregistergesetz) |

 |Deutsche Telekom AG / State Parliament and State Government of Baden-Württemberg||65.000 EUR *) ||Transparency Register Act (Transparenzregistergesetz – TRegG) |

 |Deutsche Telekom AG / Bavarian Parliament and Bavarian State Government||110.000 EUR *) ||Bavarian Lobby Register Act (BayLobbyRG) |

 |Deutsche Telekom AG / European Parliament and European Commission||2.249.999 EUR *) ||Interinstitutional Agreement of 20 May 2021 between the European Parliament, the Council of the European Union and the European Commission on a mandatory transparency register |